SeniorMars/seniormars.com/content/posts/everyday_birthday/index.md

 # The Problem and possible leads

 In all honestly, this question is fun and can be approached in many ways.
-Clearly, a trivial solution would involve me, a rice student, having 365 (.25?) friends and checking if each of them has a different birthday.
-Best case, the answer is yes; worst case, the answer is no. Unfortunately, I spend most of my time at the library, so such a method would be infeasible; a more rigorous approach is desirable.
-Now, as a math major, I have found abstraction to be often easier to work with than a specific case.
-Naturally, we'll start by abstracting the problem to a more general form and then working our way back to the original problem.
+Clearly, a trivial solution would involve me, a rice student, having 365 (.25?) friends and checking if each has a different birthday.
+In the best case, the answer is yes; in the worst case, the answer is no. Unfortunately, I spend most of my time at the library, so such a method would be infeasible; a more rigorous approach is desirable.
+As a math major, I have found abstraction often easier to work with than a specific case.
+Naturally, we'll start by abstracting the problem to a more general form and then returning to the original problem.

-If you are familiar with continuous probability theory, then perhaps you've heard about the Birthday Paradox.
-The paradox states that for a random group of 23 people, there is a 50% chance that two people share the same birthday (suprising, I know).
+If you are familiar with continuous probability theory, perhaps you've heard about the Birthday Paradox.
+The paradox states that for a random group of 23 people, there is a 50% chance that two people share the same birthday (surprising, I know).
 While this is not the same problem as our question, they are tangentially related!
-Hence, we will be using some of the same techniques (most notably counting :sob:).
+Hence, we will use some of the same techniques (notably counting :sob:).
 Let's rephrase the question with some assumptions for our first lead!

 > "Do you think it's likely that a collection of Rice University students would include at least one student with each possible birthday?
-Assuming each birthday is equally likely, how many students would be needed to expected that every day of the year, 365 days, is someone's birthday?" <br>
+Assuming each birthday is equally likely, how many students would be needed to expect that every day of the year, 365 days, is someone's birthday?" <br>
 > --- Problem 1.1

-The most important part of this rephrasing are the assumptions (a restriction which we will remove later) of equally likely birthdays and number of days.
-Moreover, while the rephrasing is a bit awkward to some -- to others it may remind them of another problem: The Coupon Collector!
+The most important part of this rephrasing is the assumption (a restriction which we will remove later) of equally likely birthdays and the number of days.
+Moreover, while the rephrasing is a bit awkward to some, to others, it may remind them of another problem: The Coupon Collector!

 # The Coupon Collector Problem and Expected Value

 Now, I'm not a computer scientist, so I won't simply "reduce" the problem and call it a day.
-First, the goal of the coupon collector problem is to determine the expected number of coupons needed to collect all coupons, i.e., instead of coupons we deal with birthdays, and quantify the number of students needed to ensure having all birthdays.
-In other words, we are trying to calculate the expected number of students needed to have all birthdays, which is precisely Problem 1.1!
+First, the goal of the coupon collector problem is to determine the expected number of coupons needed to collect all coupons.
+Instead of coupons, we deal with birthdays and quantify the number of students needed to ensure having all birthdays.
+In other words, we are trying to calculate the expected number of students required to have all birthdays, which is precisely Problem 1.1!

 The idea is simple: keep adding students one by one until you have all birthdays.
-As you follow this process, you notice that the first student is guaranteed to have a unique birthday.
+Following this process, you notice that the first student is guaranteed a unique birthday.
 Moreover, each new student has a probability of $\frac{x}{365}$ of having a new birthday, where $x$ is the number of unique birthdays left.
-In contrast, the expected probability of how many students you have to go through until you see a new birthday is the reciprocal of the probability of seeing a new birthday, i.e., $\frac{365}{x}$.
+In contrast, the expected probability of how many students you have to go through until you see a new birthday is the reciprocal probability of seeing a new birthday, i.e., $\frac{365}{x}$.
 We derive this as if $k$ birthdays are already taken, the probability of $P_{\text{new}}$ is given by $P_{\text{new}} = \frac{365 - k}{365}$; hence, geometric distribution (proof: [^1]) tell us that the probability to counter an event with probability $P_{\text{new}}$ is $\frac{1}{P_{\text{new}}}$---which is $\frac{365}{365 - k}$.
-Finally, from our assumptions we know that the birthday is equally likely (independent), which means a new birthday does not depend on the previous birthdays.
+Finally, from our assumptions, we know that the birthday is equally likely (independent), which means a new birthday does not depend on the previous birthdays.
 Therefore, I claim we can sum the expected number of students needed to see a new birthday for each $k$ unique birthday multiplied by the number of birthdays.
 Let's prove this:

 {% note(clickable=true, center=true, header="Proof of claim") %}

-**Proof**: Let $T$ be the number of students needed for all birthdays to be seen and let $T_k$ be the number of students needed to see a new birthday given that $k - 1$ birthdays are already taken.
+ **Proof**: Let $T$ be the number of students needed for all birthdays to be seen, and let $T_k$ be the number of students needed to see a new birthday, given that $k - 1$ birthdays are already taken.
 As we have noted before, the probability of seeing a new birthday is $P_k = \frac{365 - k}{365}$, which means the expected number of students needed to see a new birthday is $\frac{1}{p_k} = \frac{365}{365 - k}$.
-Now, let's readjust the sum to avoid diving by zero and we see:
+Now, let's readjust the sum to avoid diving by zero, and we see:

 $$
 \begin{align*}